 Introduction to Terpenes:

-If you are a cannabis smoker there is a good chance terpenes are your favorite thing that you’re unaware of.
-If you aren’t into cannabis, you have still probably experienced them in your day to day life.
-Thinking of weed, the first thing to come to mind is the smell.
-Sour, pungent, and herbal aromas are all too common when you pop open a jar of your fav flower.
-Terpenes are the aromatic compounds which create the scents of many plants in nature, specifically cannabis of course.
-If you love all of the different aromas and tastes in all the amazing weed strains out there then you have terpenes to thank.
+If you partake in the occasional joint there is a good chance terpenes are one of your favorite things that you’re totally unaware of.
+If you aren’t into cannabis, you’ve still probably experienced them day to day.
+Thinking of cannabis, the first thing to come to mind is the smell.
+Sour, pungent, and herbal aromas are all too common when you pop open a jar of your favorite strain.
+Terpenes are the aromatic compounds which create the scents of many plants in nature, specifically though they are responsible for the aromas in weed.
+If you love all of the different smells and tastes in all the amazing strains out there then you should be thanking terpenes.

 Similar to essential oils there are a huge list of them all with different scents and flavors, also with differing effects and feelings associated with them.
 Some with a more or less energetic high for example.
-Believe it or not the reason that your favorite strain is your favorite strain, may be due to the specific blend of terpenes in it.
+Believe it or not the reason that your favorite strain is your favorite strain, may be due to its specific blend of terpenes.
 Most of the time strains have roughly 3 main terpenes which contribute to the aroma, flavor, and effects.

 - The Feel: